 The Africa Project began on December 2, 2003 after the documentary, AIDS Orphan, Lost Child aired on the Discovery Health Channel at 2:00 o’clock in the morning.
-This powerful film addressed the AIDS crisis in Africa, focusing on how children are affected by the loss of their parents.
+This powerful film addresses the AIDS crisis in Africa, focusing on how children are affected by the loss of their parents.
 It is important to note that at the time, most Americans were uninformed regarding these issues, as we were.
 In fact, the Oprah Christmas in Africa segment, which helped to raise awareness and generate attention, did not air until later that month.
 Read More…

 By Peggy Goetz, Africa Unfinished

 Africa began for me on